neodyme-labs/github-secrets/README.md

-# Github Secrets
+# Gitlab Secrets

-This tool analyzes a given Github repository and searches for dangling or force-pushed commits, containing potential secret or interesting information.
+This tool analyzes a given Gitlab repository and searches for dangling or force-pushed commits, containing potential secret or interesting information.

+It's based on <https://github.com/neodyme-labs/github-secrets> which does the same for Github

 ## Requirements